w3c/wot/WG/charter.md

 * Application Programming Interfaces

 * Work related to security, assurance, privacy and resilience of IoT systems.
-These are being declared as out of scope since it is not yet completely clear what W3C should do, e.g. in respect to authentication and access control
+These are being declared as out of scope since it is not yet completely clear what W3C should do, e.g. in respect to authentication and access control.

-When a consensu emerges as to what is needed, new work items could be added to future revisions to this charter.
+When a consensus emerges as to what is needed, new work items could be added to future revisions of this charter.

 ## Deliverables